yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 vpnuser pptp-server vpnpassword 172.16.1.2}}}
 See ''man pppd'' on a Linux system for more information on this file.
 Take care that the provider field matches the ''name'' option in ''/etc/ppp/options.pptpd''.
 The default is ''pptp-server''.

+/!\ If you have x-wrt installed and use it to edit the ''chap-secrets'' file, it will create every entry with the provider of ''pptpd''.
+Also, every time the router is rebooted the file will be rewritten so that the provider is ''pptpd''.
+The easiest way to deal with this is to set the default provider in ''/etc/ppp/options.pptpd'' to ''pptpd''.

 /!\ For the ''bin'' and ''pptp'' builds of OpenWrt, the file will start out being a symbolic link to a template in ''/rom'', so remove the link, copy the template, and make sure it is ''chmod 600''.

 /!\ It is important to set an IP address rather than use the default asterisk.
 If you use an asterisk, the peer may propose it's own address, which could cause a routing loop.
 This results in very large transmit counters on ''ifconfig ppp0'' and a badly performing router, as it spends all it's time trying to move packets through the loop.